 Each academic year has a theme and an action plan, and participation will fulfill the service graduation requirement.
 Service hours are encouraged, though are not required (with the exception of the Junior Year Action Plan), and will be recorded through an online service platform (www.InnerView.org) that will allow students to create a service profile and to be acknowledged for their service to their school, to their parish, and to the nonprofit world.
 Participation in existing programs, such as Shantytown, the Magnified Giving Club, Meet.Serve.Grow., and Summer in Solidarity is also encouraged.

-The format of Badin’s new Service Program is as follows:
+The format of Badin’s Christian Service Program will be as follows:

 “Meet.
 Serve.
 Grow.” is a program that allows students to go to local non-profits, meet the directors and hear about the issues faced, serve at the agency, and reflect on how that service calls them to grow.
 These experiences are offered throughout the year at various local nonprofit agencies such as The Boys and Girls Club of Hamilton, Open Door Food Pantry, Hamilton Living Waters Ministry, The Caring Closet, and Shared Harvest.